Souzan Fatayer: Career and activism

-Fatayer has worked in several fields, including as a cultural mediator – chiefly in hospitals – and lecturer on the Israeli–Palestinian conflict, focusing on her personal experience with Israel's human rights violations against Palestinians and more recently on the Gaza war.
+Fatayer has worked in several fields, including as a cultural mediator – chiefly in hospitals – and lecturer on the Israeli–Palestinian conflict, focusing on her personal experience with Israel's human rights violations against Palestinians and more recently on the Gaza war and genocide.
 As part of the Naples-based Fondazione Mediterraneo, Fatayer was a mediator during an official visit to Rome by the President of the Palestinian Authority Yasser Arafat in June 1998.
 In 2002, she was part of the first trip to Nablus by a municipal delegation from Naples, which set the ground for a twinning relation between the cities beginning the following year.

 She has been an expert collaborator of Arabic language at the University of Naples "L'Orientale" since 2013 and the University of Macerata since 2008, and also briefly worked at the universities of Florence and Venice.

 Fatayer is also active in social and humanitarian initiatives.
 Among her activities, she has been involved with Women in Black, as well as with a project to treat Palestinian and Iraqi children with heart conditions, coordinated between the regional authorities of Campania, the Palestinian Medical Relief Society and the Red Cross.
 For her efforts, she was awarded the prizes Una donna per la pace ("A Woman for Peace") by the municipality of Naples in 2003 and Campania per la pace e i diritti umani ("Campania for Peace and Human Rights") by the region in 2005.